Get insider access

 Compared To Other Speakers

-The JBL GO3 is a budget-friendly speaker with a portable design.
+The JBL Go 3 is a budget-friendly speaker with a portable design.
 It's designed for on-the-go listening thanks to its built-in hook and IP67 rating for dust and water resistance.
-Of course, there are some trade-offs in the sound given its smaller size, especially when it comes to dynamics and bass reproduction.
+Of course, there are some trade-offs in the sound, given its smaller size, especially when it comes to dynamics and bass reproduction.
 It lacks a lot of features common with more premium speakers too, like sound customization.
-Still, if you just want something simple and affordable, it's worth a look.
+That said, it has been surpassed in most regards by the JBL Go 4, which has app support and a slightly longer battery life.

 Check out our recommendations for the best Bluetooth speakers, the best portable Bluetooth speakers, and the best JBL speakers.